 We work closely with experts across Simcocks in corporate, trust and property law to provide a complete service for our clients.
 We are committed to the resolution of family problems by negotiation and conciliation wherever possible and have a high success rate in negotiating favourable settlements on behalf of our clients.

 Our expertise lies in the ability to mix robust and rigorous litigation skills inside the courtroom with effective negotiation outside.

-The head of family law at Simcocks, Caroline Jennings, is an Affiliate member of Resolution, a group of lawyers committed to the constructive resolution of family disputes.
+The head of family law Isle of Man at Simcocks, Caroline Jennings, is an Affiliate member of Resolution, a group of lawyers committed to the constructive resolution of family disputes.
 Members follow a Code of Practice that promotes a non-confrontational approach to problems where appropriate.